-C Then the ugly produce companies started sprouting up.
-And since the start-ups are able to provide a wide assortment of fruits and veggies from large farms around the country, critics complain that it's gotten difficult for small farms to compete with these marketing machines-and the farmers are losing profits fast.
+D Case in point: Many local farmers across the country had already been selling boxes of imperfect produce directly to consumers and farmers markets for years before the ugly produce companies started sprouting up.
+Critics complain that because the start-ups are able to provide a wide assortment of fruits and veggies from large farms around the country, it's gotten difficult for small farms to compete with these marketing machines-and the farmers are losing profits fast.

-Which would be the closest synonym for the word imperfect, as it is used above?
+Which is the closest synonym for the word denounced, as it is used above?